What we keep, what we don't.

 3. Analytics

-We use two optional, privacy-respecting analytics tools.
-Either or both may be active depending on deployment config:
+We use optional analytics tools.
+Any combination may be active depending on deployment config:

-• PostHog — funnel analytics, hosted in the EU region, configured with person_profiles: 'identified_only' so anonymous visitors are not profiled.
+- →PostHog — funnel analytics in the EU region, configured with

-Neither is used for advertising.
-Both can be disabled per deployment by unsetting their env vars — so if you're reading this on a fork or white-label, the operator may have turned them off.
+None is used for advertising.
+Each can be disabled per deployment by unsetting its env vars — so if you're reading this on a fork or white-label, the operator may have turned them off.

 4. Sub-processors

-• Resend — transactional email delivery (download links, refunds, launch notifications).
+- →Resend — transactional email delivery (download links, onboarding, and included release notifications).

 5. How long we keep things

-• Waitlist emails — until the kit ships + 14 days, then deleted.
-Or until you ask us to remove you, whichever comes first.
+- →Waitlist emails — until the kit's launch follow-up is complete, then removed manually; or until you ask us to remove you, whichever comes first.

 6. Your rights